 - Ask questions about the college.

-- Be confident but not arrogant.
+- Display confidence but not arrogance.

 - Send a thank-you note to your interviewer after the interview.

 What questions should I prepare for in a college interview?

 You should be prepared to answer college interview questions about your background, academic interests, extracurricular activities, and your reasons for wanting to attend the college.
 Additionally, expect college-specific questions about your interest in the school and what you can contribute to the campus community.
 You’ll want to research the college and its programs, reflect on your experiences and goals, and practice articulating your thoughts and experiences.
 You should also be prepared to ask the interviewer about their experience at the college.
 They’ll have valuable insight on what you can expect.